xicato/xig-documentation/api_doc.md

   * Basic, using the HTTP "Authorization: Basic" headers and the username and password colon-separated and then base64-encoded.
   * Bearer, using the API token provided by the `/api/token` call.

-  If a call is made to a URL that the anonymous user has access to, auth headers will be ignored.
+  If a call is made to a URL that the anonymous user has access/permissions to, auth headers will be ignored.

-  For the time being permissions are global and all permissions need to be on the 'unsecured' network.
-  (The Admin Panel will only allow changes on the correct network at this time.)
-  This is scheduled to change in Q3 2017.
+  **Permissions are per network per gateway.
+If multiple gateways are being accessed simultaneously, care should be taken by the XIG administrator (i.e., the user logging into and configuring the gateways through the XIG Admin Panel) to ensure that the permissions for a given user are consistent across gateways they are given access to.**

 ----

 **Get Token (Login Required)**
 ----
+**Change Status:** No API call changes made in V1.7.0.

   Returns a JSON Web Token to be used with Bearer Authorization.
 * **URL:**